id-contact/docs/webdocs/docs/setup.md

 server_url = "http://localhost:8001"
 port = 8001
 ```
-As per our design above, we set the port to 8001 to give space for the other two servers
+As per our design above, we set the port to 8001 to give space for the other two servers.

-Then, we need to tell it about the attributes in our system, and what test values it should provide for them
+Then, we need to tell it about the attributes in our system, and what test values it should provide for them:
 ```toml
 [global.attributes]
 test_attribute = "test_attribute_value"